DoA-Aided MMSE Channel Estimation for Wireless Communication Systems: Introduction

 \section{Introduction}

 With the need for higher data rates and more reliable transmissions, channel estimation has become a crucial task in modern \ac{MIMO} communication systems~\cite{Rusek2013}.
 Similar to other fields of wireless communication, machine learning-based methods have been introduced for channel estimation~\cite{Soltani2019,Neumann2018,Koller2022}.
 Based on a representative training data set, machine learning-based methods learn a prior distribution during the learning stage, which enhances the channel estimation performance later on.
-Notably, the works of~\cite{Neumann2018,Koller2022} propose channel estimation methods that approximate the \ac{MMSE} estimator, focusing on the statistics of the channels without utilizing any assumptions on the geometric channel model.
+Notably, the works of~\cite{Neumann2018,Koller2022} propose channel estimation methods that approximate the \ac{MMSE} estimator, focusing on the statistics of the channels without utilizing any structural information given by the geometric channel model.

-As an alternative approach, parametric channel estimators have been proposed, which build on the multipath propagation characteristics of wireless channels, e.g.,~\cite{Yang2001,Shafin2016,Larsen2009}.
-These methods estimate the parameters of each path and construct the channel based on these estimates.
+As an alternative approach, parametric channel estimators have been proposed, which build on the multipath propagation characteristics of wireless channels, e.g.,~\cite{Shafin2016,Larsen2009}.
+These so-called model-based techniques have gained relevance in recent years, estimating the parameters of each path and constructing the channel based on these estimates.
 Those parametric channel estimators are especially relevant when considering \ac{JCAS} systems. \ac{JCAS} systems aim to integrate communication and sensing functionalities in one system to enhance overall capabilities.
 In~\cite{Liu2022}, a comprehensive overview of the progress in \ac{JCAS} research is given.